-For one year from date of purchase, Sears will repair defects in material or workmanship in this electric chain saw at no charge.
+For one year from date of purchase, Sears will repair defects in material or workmanship in this 2.0 Electric Chain Saw at no charge.
 This warranty excludes bar & chain, which are expendable parts and become worn during normal use.
-If this chain saw is used for commercial or rental purposes, this warranty applies for only 30 days from date of purchase.
-WARRANTY SERVICE IS AVAILABLE BY RETURNING THE CHAIN SAW TO THE NEAREST SEARS SERVICE CENTER IN THE UNITED STATES.
+If this 2.0 Electric Chain Saw is used for commercial or rental purposes, this warranty applies for only 30 days from date of purchase.
+WARRANTY SERVICE IS AVAILABLE BY RETURNING THE CHAIN SAW TO THE NEAREST SEARS SERVICE CENTER/DEPARTMENT IN THE UNITED STATES.